Articles by Dr. John Aveline

-The current Vancouver and District Bowls Association has just turned 80, but the history of district bowls goes back further than that.
-Sometime in the 1910's the clubs in the lower mainland organized themselves into the Lower Mainland Lawn Bowling Association.
+The current Vancouver and District Bowls Association is over 90 years old, but the history of district bowls goes back further than that.
+Sometime in the 1910's the clubs in the Lower Mainland organized themselves into the Lower Mainland Lawn Bowling Association.
 This was soon disbanded in 1925 when it considered superfluous.
 At that time, there were 17 clubs in B.C., 15 of which were in the lower mainland (the only ones outside were Powell River and Victoria.
 So, the B.C.L.B.A. looked after organized bowls in the Vancouver area.
 In the intervening 7 years’ bowls exploded throughout the province and by 1932 there were 33 clubs and all the new ones were outside the V&D. It was time for the Vancouver area clubs to look after their own affairs.

 As a result, the individual bowls clubs in Vancouver and the surrounding area once again organized themselves into a district and the Vancouver and District Lawn Bowling Association was (re)born.
 At the time, almost of the clubs were in Vancouver proper.
 In those days, the table officers consisted of a President, 1st and 2nd Vice Presidents, Secretary/Treasurer and 2 Umpires.
 There was a succession set up as can be seen by the progression of individuals through the offices.
 Typically, someone would serve as Umpire for 2 years and then move onto the 2nd Vice, then 1st Vice and, finally, President.
 In those days and for several decades after, the position of President was more a reward than a task - a privilege you earned for having served and worked on the board for several years.
 In that first year, there was so much enthusiasm for the V&D that every position was contested by more than one candidate and elections were held until one person had a clear majority.